Agriculture Fabrics

 Agritourism

-People like to feel a connection with the land.
-In recent years, more people in urban areas are interested in finding out more about where their food comes from and how it’s produced.
-People have seen the dining side of farm-to-table, now they want to see the farm.
+People enjoy feeling connected to the land.
+In recent years, more people in cities are interested in learning where their food comes from and how it’s made.
+People have experienced the dining aspect of farm-to-table; now they want to see the farm itself.

-The recent emergence of agritourism as an industry shows a lot of promise for entrepreneurs.
-Traditionally, farm tourism would be largely relegated to the individual farmer, who will host small tours of their operations for interested visitors.
-An industry of agritourism consultants have also cropped up to help guide farmers who may not have experience in customer relations, liability, marketing, and events coordination.
+The recent rise of agritourism as an industry shows great potential for entrepreneurs.
+Traditionally, farm tourism was mainly the domain of individual farmers, who hosted small tours of their farms for interested visitors.
+An industry of agritourism consultants has also emerged to assist farmers who may lack experience in customer relations, liability, marketing, and event planning.

 Sample position: Company Owner, the sky’s the limit